WHO IS DAVID?

 Continuously improve public safety

 Public Safety is job #1 for any government.
 We must provide our public safety officers with the tools they need to do their job.
-I’ve supported every “ask” from both the Police and Fire Departments.
+David has supported every “ask” from both the Police and Fire Departments.

 Foundations for Police and Fire Departments

-I’ve helped create foundations for both the Police and Fire Departments to provide the amenities our public safety officers need and want to show them that we care about them.
+Helped create foundations for the Police Department to provide the amenities our public safety officers need and want to show them that we care about them.

 Community Policing

-When I first ran, I proposed a community policing model.
+When he first ran, David proposed a community policing model.
 Now, every neighborhood has an officer and every officer has a neighborhood.
-I helped raise the funds to provide bicycles for police to get them out of their cars an onto the streets with the citizens they serve.
+David helped raise the funds to provide bicycles for police officers so that they could be out of their cars an onto the streets with the citizens they serve.
 No crime is good, but these efforts and terrific leadership have put crime on a downward path for the past few years in Salisbury.

 New Fire Station